msu-csc232-fa20/lab01/README.md

    ```bash
    $ cd lab01-<your-github-username>
    ```

+   This folder (`lab01-<your-github-username>`) is from here on, referred to as your "working directory."

 1. Before you get started on any work, let's create the `develop` branch and push it to `origin`.